Language

 Continuation of Care

-If an agreement is not reached before the current contract expires with Memorial Healthcare System, its hospitals, emergency rooms, physicians, and other clinicians and its many service locations will no longer be in our provider networks beginning September 1, 2025.
+Since we were unable to reach an agreement with Memorial Healthcare System before the current contract deadline, its hospitals, emergency rooms, physicians, and other clinicians and its many service locations are no longer be in our provider networks as of September 1, 2025.

 Frequently asked questions